GRCDEV/ArduSim/help/development.md

 * `boolean guidedTakeOff(int, double)`.
 It takes off to the target relative altitude.
 The multicopter must be in GUIDED flight mode and armed.
 * `boolean setHalfThrottle(int)`.
 To start a mission, the throttle value must be moved from the minimum value (default value when no remote control is present) to a higher value, once the engines are armed and the flight mode is set to AUTO.
 This method rises the throttle value overriding the corresponding channel of the remote control.
 Moreover, it sets yaw, pitch and roll to their trim (middle) value to keep the UAV static in the horizontal plane.
 Channel override is enabled by default and cannot be enabled again once used the function `returnRCControl(int)`.
 * `void channelsOverride(int, int, int, int, int)`.
 It allows to simulate the joysticks of the remote control, providing values for yaw, pitch, roll and throttle.
 Commands must be issued at least once a second in a loop or the control could be returned to the real remote (guaranteed crash if no remote control is present).
 It is also recommended to avoid sending this message with a period lower than 0.4 seconds or some commands could be ignored by the flight controller.
 Channel override is enabled by default and cannot be enabled again once used the function `returnRCControl(int)`.
+* `void channelsOverride(int, double, double, double, double)`.
+Similar to the previous function, but the values for the attitude of the multicopter range from -1 to 1 for easier control.
 * `boolean returnRCControl(int)`.
 It allows to release the control of the flight to the remote control, canceling the channels overriding.
 It is used by the PC Companion and may be used by any protocol, but be aware, it can only be used once and a pilot must be ready and with the remote control turned on or the multicopter would crash!
 * `boolean setSpeed(int, double)`.
 It modifies the planned flight speed, it is, the maximum flight speed for the multicopter.
 In a mission, it is the constant speed it will follow through a straight line, and in GUIDED flight mode it is the maximum speed adopted by the flight controller while executing commands.
 * `boolean moveUAVNonBlocking(int, GeoCoordinates, float)`.
 It send a command to go to a specific location in GUIDED flight mode.